-At The Hollies Pre-School we support staff by operating a supervision process.
-These are carried out half termly.
+At The Hollies Pre-School we support staff by operating a supervision check-in process.
+These are carried out approximately termly and a timetable is displayed on the office notice board..

 Effective supervision should support, coach and train the practitioner and promote the interests of children.
 Supervision should foster a culture of mutual support, teamwork and continuous improvement which encourages the confidential discussion of sensitive issues, and the immediate reporting of any grounds for concern about a child's welfare and safety.